 The “danger zone” for bacteria is the 41°F to 135°F range, and if food stays in this range for too long, it can become contaminated.
 After four hours within this "danger zone", food should be thrown out.
 According to the FDA’s safety code, kitchens need to cool down food out of the "critical danger zone" from 135°F to 70°F in two hours or less.
 Food then needs to be cooled from 70°F to 41°F within four hours, for a total of six hours for cooling.

-To avoid creating bacteria, you can use a blast chiller to cool a product fast and move through the "critcal danger zone" and "danger zone" quickly.
+To avoid creating bacteria, use a blast chiller to cool a product fast and move through the "critical danger zone" and "danger zone" quickly.
 In fact, cooling food with a QuickChiller reduces time food is in the danger zone by 80%.
 With a traditional cooler, it’s not guaranteed that cooked food will cool down within the FDA’s time frame, causing a potential food safety issue for you and your customers.

 How Does a Blast Chiller Preserve Nutritional Health?